OpenSLO/OpenSLO/website/README.md

 ## Specification

-Fix specification prose and examples in the repository's root `README.md` first.
+Edit specification prose and examples directly in `docs/specification.md`.
-Then run `make generate/specification` to update this website's copy.
-The default `SPEC_PATH` is `..`.
-CI checks that the imported copy matches.
-The importer adds website references and preserves separate links to the v2 draft.
-It also identifies the SDK's stricter requirement for a v1 time window.
+This page is the source of truth for the specification.
+Keep its schema reference links, v2 draft links, and Go SDK validation note when updating the content.

 ## Schema reference